Three Financial Factors that Sank Quibi in Six Months Flat

 Launching at the scale necessary to meet Quibi’s lofty goals was always going to take a heroic feat of financial planning.
 As CFO, Toubassy had to shoulder all of the challenges that come with forecasting and tracking financials at that scale.
 However, the execution of strategic finance just wasn’t there.

 Executives have been quick to blame the COVID-19 pandemic for the platform’s problems.
-But if there’s one thing you take away from Quibi’s story, remember that it wasn’t a freak health crisis that sank the company—it was a lack of financial fundamentals.
+But if there’s one thing you take away from Quibi’s story, remember that it wasn’t a freak health crisis that sank the company—it was a lack of financial fundamentals that resulted in the Quibi failure.

 Even after raising a total of $1.75 billion in funding, Quibi managed to spend money at an unsustainable rate.
 As Quibi’s CFO noted, the two rounds of funding should have set the company up with a strong cash runway—the kind that could support the platform’s aggressive entry to the streaming wars.
 But a closer look at the company’s spending shows that an unmanageable burn rate almost completely wiped that runway out over the platform’s six-month life span.